Mount Outram

 Mount Outram is a 3245 m mountain summit located in the Howse River Valley of Banff National Park, in the Canadian Rockies of Alberta, Canada.
 Its nearest higher peak is Mount Forbes, 4.37 km to the southwest.
 Glacier Lake is situated 4.0 km to the north, and the Sir James Glacier lies below the south aspect of the peak.
 Mount Outram can be seen from the Icefields Parkway southwest of Saskatchewan Crossing, with optimum photography conditions in morning light.

 History

 Mount Outram was named in 1920 for James Outram (1864-1925), a mountaineer who made numerous first ascents in the Canadian Rockies including Mount Assiniboine, Chancellor Peak, Cathedral Mountain, and Mount Wilson.

 The first ascent of the mountain was made in 1924 by F.V.
-Field, W.O.
-Field, and L. Harris, with guides Edward Feuz Jr. and J. Biner.
+Field, his brother W.O.
+Field, and L. Harris, with guides Edward Feuz Jr. and Joseph Biner.

 The mountain's name was officially adopted in 1924 by the Geographical Names Board of Canada.